Are there cat breeds with round ears?

 The Devon Rex is a relatively small cat with big ears.
 They are characterized by a short curly coat, slender build, and large, oval-shaped eyes that sometimes give them a mischievous look, and they can be mischievous.

-Devon Rexes are highly intelligent, trainable but can also be quite stubborn.
+Devon Rexes are highly intelligent and trainable, but can also be quite stubborn.
 They first appeared in 1959 in the United Kingdom.

 And even though they are similar to the Cornish Rexes, curly hair is caused by an entirely different mutation.

 The Governing Council of the Cat Fanciers (GCCF) recognized this Cat Breed in 1967, and they were first introduced in the USA in 1968.

 By 1983, they received championship status by the Cat Fanciers Association.

 Known for being some of the chattiest pets, the Siamese is another cat breed with large ears.
 They often have a sliver-grey coat, but other color variations are also available.